dj-stripe/dj-stripe/docs/api_versions.md

 For new accounts this will be the latest Stripe version.
 When upgrading version Stripe only allows you to upgrade to the **latest** version.

-!!! tip
+**Tip:**
 Checkout [Stripe Version Upgrade](https://stripe.com/docs/upgrades#how-can-i-upgrade-my-api) Documentation for Upgrading Stripe API version

-!!! note
+**Note:**
-    This is the version used by Stripe when sending webhook data to you (though during webhook processing, dj-stripe re-fetches the data with its preferred version).
+This is the version used by Stripe when sending webhook data to you
+    (though during webhook processing, dj-stripe re-fetches the data with its preferred version).
 It's also the default version used by the Stripe API, but dj-stripe overrides the API version when talking to stripe